 - Who is looking after the child;

-5. General Tasks of the Supervising Social Worker
+5. Support Provided by the Supervising Social Worker

 Supervising social workers should ensure the following tasks are done: